Machine Relations

 The earned media mechanism that has always driven brand authority in human-read publications is the same mechanism that drives brand authority in AI-read publications.
 AI search engines like ChatGPT, Perplexity, and Gemini do not invent their recommendations.
 They pull from the same sources that have shaped business opinion for decades: Forbes, TechCrunch, Reuters, Bloomberg, and the rest of the publication tier that journalists and editors have built credibility in over years.

 This is the core of what Machine Relations defines as the new layer of PR for the AI era.
-When a prospect asks an AI system who leads a specific AI category, the answer is downstream of which companies have the deepest editorial footprint in the publications that AI engines treat as authoritative.
-That footprint is built through earned media placements, not through SEO, not through advertising, and not through content published on company-owned channels.
+When a prospect asks an AI system who leads a specific AI category, the answer is downstream of which companies have the deepest editorial footprint in the publications AI engines treat as authoritative.
+That footprint is built through earned media placements, not through SEO, advertising, or content published on company-owned channels.

 Do AI companies need different AI PR software than companies in other sectors?